tlswg/draft-deprecate-obsolete-kex/draft-aviram-tls-deprecate-obsolete-kex.md

 --- abstract

+This document makes several prescriptions regarding the following key exchange methods in TLS, most of which have been superceded by better options:
-This document deprecates the use of RSA key exchange in TLS, limits the use of Diffie Hellman key exchange over a finite field, and  discourages the use of elliptic curve Diffie Hellman cipher suites, such as to avoid known vulnerabilities or improper security properties.
+1. The document deprecates the use of RSA key exchange in TLS.
+2. Further, it limits the use of Diffie Hellman key exchange over a finite field,  such as to avoid known vulnerabilities or improper security properties.
+3. And lastly, it discourages the use of static elliptic curve Diffie Hellman cipher suites.

 --- middle